devedse/DeveImageOptimizer/README.md

 |:-------:|
 | [![codecov](https://codecov.io/gh/devedse/DeveImageOptimizer/branch/master/graph/badge.svg)](https://codecov.io/gh/devedse/DeveImageOptimizer) |

-(Reason why Coverage is quite low is because a lot of tests can't run on the Build Server)
+(As of 21-02-2022 image optimization is also done in the unit tests which greatly improved the code coverage)

 ## Code Quality Status